o3de/o3de.org/content/docs/user-guide/assets/pipeline/scan-directories.md

 1. **Intermediate Assets** - The root directory for intermediate assets which are output by other sources.
 These files should be treated like the **Asset Cache**, they are generated files which should not be modified, and do not need to be tracked by source control.

-Additional scan directories can be added with registery keys.
+Additional scan directories can be added with registry keys.
 In most cases it's better to use Gems as a way to store source assets in additional locations instead of adding scan folders by registry key.

 ## Scan directory locations